 This week we get to know Michele Benjamin, the inspirations behind her beautiful designs and the charities and projects she is involved in.

-Michele Benjamin began creating her sterling silver designs in 2013, using many different methods to create her jewelry, including lost-wax casting, metalwork, and computer-aided design.
+Michele Benjamin began creating her sterling silver designs in 2013, using many different methods to create her jewellery, including lost-wax casting, metalwork, and computer-aided design.